The carrying out of various operations on data from a software to retrieve, transform, or classify information is what you call “data processing”.

 - The One time process can be very slow.

 In contrast with batch data processing, real time data processing involves continuous input, process and output of data.
-Thus, data are processed in a short period of time.
+Thus, data processing is in a short period of time.
 Few examples of programs that use such data processing type are bank ATMs, customer services, radar systems, and Point of Sale (POS) Systems.
 POS uses this data process to update the inventory, provide inventory history, and sales of a particular item – allowing business to handle payments in real time.

 - No significant delay in response.